After 19-year gap, Sumo's highest honor returns to Japan

-After 19 years in which the top rank of Japan's national sport has been dominated by foreigners — most recently Mongolians — the Japan Sumo Association on Wednesday promoted one of their own to the sport's highest rank.
+TOKYO — After 19 years in which the top tier of Japan's national sport has been dominated by foreigners — most recently Mongolians — the Japan Sumo Association on Wednesday promoted one of their own to the sport's highest rank.

 A 30-year-old named Kisenosato was made the sport's 72nd yokozuna, or grand champion.
 And the nation is rejoicing.